qcx201/CAtrade/README.md

 To understand how Canada's trade balance might evolve under the tariffs, let's first look back at the good old days of 2024, the most recent year of the pre-Trump trade regime.

 In 2024, imports from the US totaled $360 billion, constituting about half of all $744 billion Canadian imports.
-Canadian imports from the entire [European Economic Area plus UK and Switzerland (EEA+)](https://www.gov.uk/eu-eea) totaled $103 billion, less than a third of US imports.
+Canadian imports from the entire [European Economic Area plus UK and Switzerland](https://www.gov.uk/eu-eea) (EEA+ for short; these are pretty much the Western European countries) totaled $103 billion, less than a third of US imports.
 After US, China is the next largest single country import partner to Canada at $88 billion.

 <figure>
     <figcaption align="center" style="font-size:16">